Communication Lower Bounds via Critical Block Sensitivity: Applications: Proof Complexity

 \subsection{Acknowledgements}

 We thank Yuval Filmus for pointing out the quadratic character example, and Jakob Nordstr{\"o}m and Thomas Watson for providing helpful suggestions based on an early draft of this work.
-We also thank Anil Ada, Paul Beame, Trinh Huynh, and Robert Robere for discussions.
+Thanks to Nathan Grosshans for e-mail correspondence, which clarified our presentation of the monotone CSP-SAT function.
+We also thank Anil Ada, Paul Beame, Trinh Huynh, and Robert Robere for discussions, and finally the STOC reviewers for useful comments.